Bikram Singh (general, born 1952): Military career

 General Singh in India-Bangladesh Joint Meeting in October 2012 with Bangladeshi Chief of Army Staff, General Iqbal Karim Bhuiyan.

 Born in Amritsar, he spent his early childhood with his family at Jammu.
 In 1962, he joined the Punjab Public School, Nabha.
 The future chief had considered becoming a doctor as he was an exceptional student of Zoology and Biology.
 But the wars of 1962 and 1965 motivated him to join the NDA in 1968.
 When asked whether he ever regrets the choice made, Bikram said, "If I were ever to be born again, I would only join the Indian Army."

 A graduate of the 40th course at the National Defence Academy, Singh was commissioned into the Sikh Light Infantry on 31 March 1972.
 On passing out from IMA, he was awarded J&K Rifles Gold Medal in Leadership and Tactics and the Shrinagesh trophy in firing.
 He was adjudged the 'Best Young Officer' at the Young Officer's course at the Infantry School and was also awarded both the Commando Dagger for being the best commando and the 'Best in Tactics' trophy.
 He later was an instructor at the Commando and Weapons Wings of the Infantry School.

 He is also a graduate of the Defence Services Staff College, Wellington, Higher Command Course at Army War College, Mhow and US Army War College, Pennsylvania, USA, where he also won the ‘Annual Public Speaking Award’.
 Later in December 2013, he was inducted into the US Army War College ‘International Fellows Hall of Fame’.
 On 18 October 2013, he was awarded ‘The Legion of Merit’ by the United States government for exceptionally meritorious conduct in the performance of outstanding services.

 The General’s Academic Qualifications include MSc (Defence Studies) from Madras University in 1986, M Phil (Defence & Management Studies) from Devi Ahilya Vishwavidyalaya, Indore in 1997 and Master of Strategic Studies from US Army War College, Carlisle, Pennsylvania, USA in 2004.
-In addition, the General was conferred with two Honorary Degrees of ‘Doctorate of Science’ by SGGS World University, Punjab in 2016 by the Chief Minister of Punjab and GNDU, Amritsar on 31 May 2018 by the Union HRD Minister Sh.
-Prakash Javadekar.
+In addition, the General was conferred with two Honorary Degrees of ‘Doctorate of Science’ by SGGS World University, Punjab in 2016 by the Chief Minister of Punjab and GNDU, Amritsar on 31 May 2018 by the Union HRD Minister Prakash Javadekar.